 Born and raised in the DC suburbs, Julie Alpert is a Seattle-based installation artist and painter.
 She uses traditional art supplies in combination with everyday materials to explore decoration, disappointment, femininity, nostalgia and visual confusion.

 Julie has a BA in painting from the University of Maryland and an MFA in painting from the University of Washington.
 She is the recipient of a Pollock-Krasner Award, two MacDowell Colony Fellowships, a Virginia Center for the Creative Arts Fellowship, two Artist Trust GAP grants, an Artist Trust Fellowship, The New Foundation Residency Program Grant and was a finalist for the 2013 Neddy Awards.
 In 2015, she was commissioned by the inaugural Seattle Art Fair to create a 54-foot installation at MadArt Studio.
-She is a 2017-2018 Roswell Artist-in-Residence Fellow, which brings her to New Mexico for one year this June.
+She is currently living in New Mexico as a 2017-2018 Roswell Artist-in-Residence Fellow.

 From 2009-2014, she was a member of SOIL Gallery.